Nordgaren/Garys-Log/Writerside/topics/does-anyone-know-how-to-use-pointers-anymore.md

 ## What is this about
 So, I have been wanting to just document some of the reverse engineering work that has been done by fellow soulsmodders, and myself.
 For one, so that we have a bit more documentation on the inner workings on the Dantelion 2 engine, the engine that the souls games are on, and a lot of the Armored Core games, as well.
 Kings Field?
 IDK.
 Maybe, I haven't looked.
-I wanted to expand [ErdTools](https://github.com/Nordgaren/Erd-Tools/tree/main), A tool for debugging the game as it runs, so that it could read the player inventory,as well as delete items and move them between inventories, so, I had to go and track down the code that handles all of this.
+I also wanted to expand [ErdTools](https://github.com/Nordgaren/Erd-Tools/tree/main), a tool for debugging the game as it runs, so that it could read the player inventory,as well as delete items and move them between inventories, so, I had to go and track down the code that handles all of this.
 I also need this code for some future projects, but, for now, I figured it would be cool to get started documenting things by documenting how the player inventory works.